• Skip to primary navigation

 Fill the pastry shell with the apple and blackberry filling and spread it evenly.

-Roll out the other piece of the dough ball into a 25cm (10") Ø disc and then cut it into 10 strips using a sharp small knife.
+Roll out the other piece of the dough ball into a 25cm (10") Ø disc and then cut it into 10 strips using a sharp, small knife.
+Thread the strips over and under one another, pulling back strips as necessary to weave.

 Use the shorter strips for the edges and the longer ones for the middle of the pie.
+Trim each strip to the edge of the pie.

 If you don't want to make a lattice top, just cover the top of the filling with the dough disc and make a small hole in the middle to let the steam out.